arshcwb/connect-app/README.md

 ## Description
 This is a full-stack social media web application built using the MERN stack (MongoDB, Express.js, React.js, Node.js).
 It provides a secure and responsive environment for users to connect, manage profiles, search for others, and handle friend requests.
 The application emphasizes security through robust authentication flows (Access & Refresh Tokens) and offers a seamless user experience with optimized state management via Redux Toolkit.

+Note: This project is not finished.
+It is open to contributions and new feature additions.
+The backend is fully production-ready, while the frontend is where contributions are most welcome.
+Requests and suggestions for new features are open for both backend and frontend improvements.

 ## Tech Stack

 ### Backend